Oxford English Dictionary: Oxford editors

-The OUP saw that it would take too long to complete the work with unrevised editorial arrangements.
-Accordingly, new assistants were hired and two new demands were made on Murray.
-The first was that he move from Mill Hill to Oxford, which he did in 1885.
-Murray had his Scriptorium re-erected on his new property.
+The OUP saw that it would take too long to complete the work unless editorial arrangements were revised.
+Accordingly, new assistants were hired, and two new demands were made on Murray.
+The first was that he move from Mill Hill to Oxford to work full-time on the project, which he did in 1885.
+Murray had his Scriptorium re-erected in the back garden of his new property.

-Murray resisted the second demand: that if he could not meet schedule, he must hire a second, senior editor to work in parallel to him, outside his supervision, on words from elsewhere in the alphabet.
+Murray resisted the second demand: that if he could not meet the schedule, he must hire a second, senior editor to work in parallel to him, outside his supervision, on words from elsewhere in the alphabet.
 Murray did not want to share the work, feeling that he would accelerate his work pace with experience.
 That turned out not to be so, and Philip Gell of the OUP forced the promotion of Murray's assistant Henry Bradley (hired by Murray in 1884), who worked independently in the British Museum in London beginning in 1888.
 In 1896, Bradley moved to Oxford University.

-Gell continued harassing Murray and Bradley with his business concerns—containing costs and speeding production—to the point where the project's collapse seemed likely.
+Gell continued harassing Murray and Bradley with his business concerns – containing costs and speeding production – to the point where the project's collapse seemed likely.
 Newspapers reported the harassment, particularly the Saturday Review, and public opinion backed the editors.
 Gell was fired, and the university reversed his cost policies.
-If the editors felt that the dictionary would have to grow larger, it would; it was an important work, and worth the time and money to properly finish.
+If the editors felt that the dictionary would have to grow larger, it would; it was an important work, and worth the time and money to finish properly.